¡Descarga el catálogo ahora!

 What is colour?

-Colour is a visual aspect of light that allows us to perceive and distinguish different wavelengths of light reflected or emitted from an object.
-Colours are perceived by the human eye and processed in the brain to create a visual impression.
+Colour is a property of light that allows us to perceive and distinguish different wavelengths of light reflected or emitted from an object.
+It is a visual experience that occurs when light interacts with objects and is reflected back to our eyes.

 In other words, colours belong to the visible spectrum of light, only the range of wavelengths of light that can be captured by our eyes.
 This range extends from 400 nanometres (nm) at the violet end of the spectrum to 700 nm at the red end.
 The colours that make up the visible spectrum are violet, blue, green, yellow, orange and red.
 In addition, visible light is a small fraction of the total electromagnetic spectrum, which also includes ultraviolet light, infrared light and radio waves.